 - eating and food issues

 - chronic illness/disability

 Topics vary, but in every case our focus is the same: to provide a safe and supportive space in which you can achieve the goals that you set for yourself.

-Each 50-minute session is based on a sliding scale fee, according to your household income.
+1. Soundings sliding-fee counseling.
+Each 50-minute session is based on a sliding-scale fee, according to your household income.

 Many women don’t have enough income or health insurance to cover personal counseling.
 We want to change that.
-Our goal is to make therapy accessible for all women and girls.
-Women’s Center’s suggested fees range from $85 down to $20.
+Our goal is to make therapy accessible for everyone.
+Women’s Center’s suggested fees range from $85 down to $20 (or less).
 Together we will come up with an amount that you can manage from week to week.

 As openings become available, therapists connect with clients on a first-call, first-appointment basis.
 The first 3 sessions give you the opportunity to determine whether the two of you are a good match.

-The Women’s Center is a teaching agency.
-Some of our therapists/counselors are graduate student interns in counseling and social work.
-Interns are working toward their graduate degrees in counseling and social work after completing 4 years of college.
 Counseling practice is part of their education.
-Similar to the way that medical interns and residents work under the supervision of an attending physician, our interns are supervised by clinicians with years of experience.
+Similar to the way that medical interns and residents work under the supervision of an attending physician, our intern-therapists are supervised by clinicians with years of experience.

 We take seriously our responsibility to provide the best growth experience for clients and interns.
-You benefit from a fresh perspective and low therapist caseloads.
+Soundings clients benefit from a fresh perspective and low therapist caseloads.
 Interns benefit from regular consultations with supervisors who have years of practical and teaching experience.

 Our therapists can be as young as 22 or as old as 65.
 Some are still in school and will be for several months.
 Others have already graduated.
 It is important for you to know how long your particular therapist will be available.
 If you do not finish what you want to work on, you may complete another phone interview and being work with another therapist.